 Release date: October 2017 | Rear camera: Dual 12MP | Front camera: 7MP | OIS: Yes | Rear camera aperture: f/1.8 | Autofocus type: Phase detection | Weight: 148g | Dimensions: 138.4 x 67.3 x 7.3mm | Storage: 64/256GB

-Don't fancy parting with all that cash for an iPhone X?
+Don't fancy parting with all that cash for an iPhone X model?
 We can't say we blame you.
 You can shave a significant amount off the cost or monthly bills by going for the iPhone 8 instead.
 It builds on the brilliance of the iPhone 7's camera – so the 12MP main sensor, f/1.8 aperture, a 5X digital zoom and optical image stabilization are all present here – and then adds some handy features, such as 4K video shooting and 240fps slow motion recording at Full HD.
 As ever with the iOS camera app, the iPhone 8 is devilishly easy to use as a camera and ensure that you get the best of the images you snap.

 06. Google Pixel 2